-IRS Publication 590, Individual Retirement Arrangements (IRAs), and the instructions to your federal income tax return also contain helpful calculation information.
+IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), and the instructions to your federal income tax return also contain helpful calculation information.

-- Catch-Up Contributions.
+4. Catch-Up Contributions.
 Catch-up contributions are regular Roth IRA contributions made in addition to any other regular Roth IRA contributions.
-You are eligible to make catch-up contributions if you meet the eligibility requirements for regular contributions and you attain age 50 by the end of the taxable year for which a catch-up contribution is being made. - Maximum Contribution Limits.
-Your regular (including catch-up) Roth 5.
-IRA contributions are limited to the lesser of 100 percent of your and/ or your spouse's compensation or the dollar amounts set forth on the following chart.
+You are eligible to make catch-up contributions if you meet the eligibility requirements for regular contributions and you attain age 50 by the end of the taxable year for which a catch-up contribution is being made.

+5. Maximum Contribution Limits.
+Your regular (including catch-up) Roth IRA contributions are limited to the lesser of 100 percent of your and your spouse's compensation if filing jointly or the dollar amounts set forth on the following chart: